tsimeonov/Computer-Science/Node JS/The Complete Node JS Course/Section 4/notes.md

 Yargs - is a interactive command line tool, it helps with parsing arguments.

-If you want to add an additional flag for exmaple and title node will not parse the result
+If you want to add an additional flag for exmaple and title, node.js will not parse the result

 ```shel